 - Abaca wood fibres are the preferred materials for printing banknotes on, but long fibres from any kind of wood can be used

 - The rupiah has been heavily devalued over the years and you may find yourself carrying large amounts of money around

-Want to see how far your Rupiah will take you?
-Check out our Travel Money Guide here for expert tips and destination costs.
+Want to see how far your Rupiah will go?
+Check out our Indonesia Travel Money Guide for tips and destination costs.